zed-creator/House-for-every-family-in-any-country/README.md

 Thus any state could house their citizens or all families in time through a greater co-operative economy.
 This idea also could be adopted in health, education, etc., sector s.
 Here are the other two examples in which this idea could be extended.
 1. To help every family head with a one-time noteworthy amount.
-When the collection of money reach a very big amount, the government can donate a noteworthy amount at one time ( like 5 lacs) to the family heads.
+When the collection of money reach a very big amount, the government can donate a noteworthy amount at one time ( like .5 million) to the family heads.
 Priority should be given on the basis of poorness.
 Also, the government could fund some commercial projects that might be run by those family heads or in public-private partnership projects or will assist in buying shares of noteworthy private businesses to ensure a monthly income of those families.

 2. Donation- Sometimes we see that some very sick individuals or injured individuals by accidents instantly need a great amount of money to survive.
 Through this big co-operative account, we could help them instantly.
 Again some community or groups could use this idea and the necessary apps to build up some savings to donate or use it in other ways.